hoangsidev/job/README.md

 Goodluck!

-### Known issue: the link will invalidate when you install new package in consumer, simply run the link command again
+### Note: when use, please reinstall package when have any update function